LangbaseInc/BaseAI/CONTRIBUTING.md

 pnpm release
 pnpm update-examples
 ```

 ## Testing locally

 To test the changes locally, you can run the following command:

-- Use an example like the Next.js one
+- Navigate to an example's folder like the Next.js one in `examples/nextjs`.

 - Change the `package.json` to point to the local package for `baseai` and `@baseai/core` packages.

 ```json